 Here is a scheme to gauge whether a puzzle offers an appropriate level of challenge for you:

-- too easy: If after 5 or 10 minutes you have completed most of the puzzle then it's not sufficiently challenging.
+- too easy: If you have solved all or nearly all the clues within 10 minutes, then it's not sufficiently challenging.

-- too hard: If after 25 minutes you have solved no more than a couple of clues, then it's a 'bridge too far' and one to return to later on in your development.
+- too hard: If after 20 minutes you have solved no more than one or two clues, then it's a 'bridge too far' and one to return to later on in your development.

-- about right: If after 25 minutes you have solved at least half a dozen of the 30 or so clues in a typical puzzle, then you have found a suitable puzzle to work on.
-You have the capability to solve clues at this level of difficulty, but it's going to stretch you.
+- about right: If after 20 minutes you have solved at least half a dozen of the 30 or so clues in a typical puzzle, then you have found a suitable puzzle to work on.
+You have the capability to solve clues at this level of difficulty, and it's going to stretch you.
 With practice and access to supporting resources, your performance will improve.

 Finding a puzzle that's right for you

 If you are a beginner, then start with an easy puzzle.
-If this is too easy, then move on to progressively harder puzzles until you find one that is giving you a sufficient level of challenge.
+If this is too easy, then move on to progressively harder puzzles until you find one that is giving you the right level of challenge.

 There is no shame in starting at the beginning — like any skill, solving improves with practice and application.